 THCV vs. Delta 8: effects & benefits

-The effects of THCV and delta 8 may both be different than those of delta 9 THC, but these two hemp alternatives to THC are remarkably similar to each other in terms of experienced effects.
-Both cannabinoids have been described as “light” forms of THC with the effects of THCV usually described as being the milder of the two.
+The effects of THCV and Delta 8 may both be different than those of delta 9 THC.
+Regardless, these two hemp alternatives to THC are remarkably similar to each other in terms of experienced effects.
+Both cannabinoids have been described as “light” forms of THC.
+THCV is usually described as the milder of the two.
 Let’s take a look at the effects and benefits of THCV and delta 8 in more detail:

 What are the effects of THCV?

 Due both to research into its appetite-suppressing properties, THCV is often called “THC lite.”
 This alternative to THC is also light in terms of its buoyant, bubbly effects.
 Based on anecdotal testimony, THCV appears to have inherently uplifting attributes that make it excellent to pair with sativa terpenes.
 THCV is usually recommended for daytime use due to numerous reports supporting the energizing effects of this alternative form of THC.